la2050/archive/_projects/2015/la-veterans-in-need-iavas-rapid-response-referral-program.md

   its holistic, integrated partner services.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23674%252Fdisplay%252FImage.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- This grant will support IAVA’s Rapid Response Referral Program (RRRP), providing LA’s more than 320,000 veterans and their families with support as they transition to civilian life—which can be challenging in LA, where homelessness and unemployment rates among veterans are higher than average and where it can take over a year for a VA claim to be processed.
-IAVA will hold numerous community outreach activities to provide vets with access to RRRP and its holistic, integrated partner services.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: